Questions About Us

 BEAR also accepts in-kind donations from varying individuals/groups/organizations.
-To find out how you can host a toy drive, contact our Operations Coordinator, Michelle Searles, at firstname.lastname@example.org.
+To find out how you can host a drive for BEAR, contact our Program Manager, Donna Djorovic.

 What items do you need the most?

 Unfortunately, the highest populations served through the BEAR Rooms are infants through age eleven.
 Our most needed items include formula, diapers, bibs, undergarments, shoes and clothing.
-We accept NEW items which are immediately put to use in our 8 BEAR Rooms throughout Harris County.
+We accept NEW items that are immediately put to use in our BEAR Rooms.

 Why does BEAR only accept new items?